sapozhnikovv/OnTran.EF.SCU/README.md

 In essence, it's not just about 'setting connection and transaction for context' - it's about creating scoped short-lived contexts for services that use the local transaction, with a primary focus on memory management.

-If you insert any entity in DB via EF, this entity will not be collected by GC before disposing EF Context.
+If you insert any entity in DB via EF, this entity will not be collected by GC until EF Context is disposed.
-You cannot 'remove tracking' or 'delete object from memory' if this entity was Added/Inserted via EF.
+You cannot 'untracking' or 'remove object from memory' if that entity was Added/Inserted via EF.
-If lifetome of context is not short and you have small amount of RAM - you need to rin shortlived EF contexts on current transaction.
-This solution do it for you.
+If lifetome of context is not short and you are low on RAM - you need to run shortlived EF contexts within the current transaction.
+This solution does that for you.

 Support DB types:
 ✅ MySql-based